kyma-project/kyma/docs/compass/08-01-basic-flow-tutorial.md

 1. Open a separate tab in your browser and go to  `https://compass.{CLUSTER_DOMAIN}` that will navigate you to the Compass UI.
 Select a tenant you want to work on from the drop-down list on the top navigation panel.
 For the purpose of this tutorial, select the `default` tenant.
 In the **Runtimes** tab, there is already the default `kymaruntime` that you can work on to complete this tutorial.
 Make sure that your Runtime is assigned to the `DEFAULT` scenario.

-2. Navigate to the **Application** tab in the main Console view and click **Create Application** to register your Application in Compass.
+2. Navigate to the **Application** tab in the left navigation panel and click **Create application...** to register your Application in Compass.
+Choose **From scratch** from the drop-down list.
 For the purpose of this tutorial, name your Application `test-app`.
 By default, your Application is assigned to the `DEFAULT` scenario.

 3. Select `test-app` in the **Applications** view and add the API spec of the Order Service:

     a.
-Click the **+** button in the **API Definitions** section and fill in all the required fields.
+Click the **+** button in the **Packages** section and fill in all the required fields.
+For the purpose of this tutorial, name your Package `test-package`.

     b.
-Paste the URL to your Application in the **Target URL** field.

-    c.
-Click the **Add specification** button and upload the `order-service` [API spec file](./assets/order-service-api-spec.yaml).

-    d.
 In the **Credentials** tab, choose `None` from the drop-down list to select the credentials type.
 For the purpose of this tutorial, there is no need to secure the connection.
 Click **Create**.

+    c.
+Navigate to the `test-package` Package and click the **+** button in the **API Definitions** section.
+Fill in all the required fields.
+In the **Target URL** field, paste the URL to your Application.

+    d.
+Click the **Add specification** button and upload the `order-service` [API spec file](./assets/order-service-api-spec.yaml).
+Click **Create**.

 ### Use your Application in the Kyma Console UI

 1. Go back to the Kyma Console UI.
 You can see that the `test-app` Application is registered in the **Applications** view.
 Select `test-app` and bind it to your Namespace by selecting the **Create Binding** button.

-2. Select your Namespace from the drop-down list and go to the **Catalog** view.
+2. Select your Namespace from the drop-down list in the top-right corner and go to the **Catalog** view.
 You will see your services available under the **Services** tab.
-Provision the service instance by choosing your service and clicking the **Add once** button in the top-right corner of the page.
+Provision the service instance by choosing your Package and clicking the **Add** button in the top-right corner of the page.

 3. Create a lambda function.
-In the **Overview** tab, click the **Deploy new resource** button and upload the `lambda.yaml` file.
+In the **Overview** tab, click the **Deploy new resource** button and upload the file with the [lambda function](./assets/lambda.yaml).

 4. Expose your lambda:

     a.
-Go to the **Lambdas** tab in the left navigation panel and choose the `call-order-service` lambda.
+Go to the **Lambdas** tab in the left navigation panel and click the `call-order-service` lambda.

     b.
 In the **Settings & Code** section, click the **Select Function Trigger** button and expose your lambda via HTTPS.

     c.
 Untick the **Enable authentication** field as there is no need to secure the connection for the purpose of this tutorial.
+Click **Add**.

     d.
-Click **Add**.

-    e.
 Scroll down to the end of your lambda view and bind your lambda to your instance by clicking the **Create Service Binding** button in the **Service Binding** section.
 Choose the ServiceInstance you want to bind your lambda to, and click **Create Service Binding**.

+    e.
+Save the settings in the right top-right corner of the page.

     f.
-Save the settings in the right top-right corner of the page.

-    g.
 Click the **Lambdas** tab and wait until the lambda status is completed and marked as `1/1`.

 5. Test your lambda.
-Navigate to your lambda, and go to the **Testing** tab.
+Navigate to your lambda and go to the **Testing** tab.
 After you click the **Send** button, you can see the following output in the **Response** field:

     ```
     {